KVME-TV

 KVME-TV (channel 20) is a television station licensed to Bishop, California, United States, serving the Los Angeles television market as an affiliate of Jewelry Television.
-It is owned by Weigel Broadcasting alongside Avalon-licensed MeTV owned-and-operated station KAZA-TV (channel 54).
+It is owned by Weigel Broadcasting alongside Avalon-licensed MeTV station KAZA-TV (channel 54).
 KVME-TV's studios are located on North Main Street in Bishop, and its transmitter is located in the White Mountains, about 20 mi east of Bishop.

 History

 The station signed on the air on August 21, 2007, as KBBC-TV on analog channel 20, operating as a bilingual independent.
 KBBC's programming was mostly Spanish, featuring such shows as La Corte del Pueblo (a Spanish-language version of The People's Court), La Corte de Familia, the daily soccer program Fútbol al Día from Monterrey-based Multimedios Televisión, and a newscast with extensive coverage from Central America.
 The nighttime programming had premiered on KNLA-LP, which was a translator station.

 The station later added afternoon and overnight programming from the Home Shopping Network.
 KBBC also offered English-language religious programming from Hosanna, a Christian program service.
 On Saturday mornings, English-language children's programs aired along with a public affairs program, Eastern Sierra News.

 In March 2012, Venture Technologies Group filed and received approval to sell KNLA-CD and sister station KNET-CD to Local Media TV Holdings.
 On March 9, KBBC-TV's callsign was changed to KVME-TV.